Red Eyebrows: Loss of popular support

 Meanwhile, Emperor Penzi was installed on the Han throne in Chang'an.
 Initially, the people of the Guanzhong (modern central Shaanxi) region submitted and offered tributes, but were surprised when the Chimei soldiers continuously robbed them on the way to Chang'an.
 The locals soon resumed maintaining and defending their outposts.
-They also started to look forward to Liu Xiu, who by then had declared himself as an emperor as well (establishing the Eastern Han Dynasty), and his general Deng Yu, whose forces were then stationed nearby but not confronting the Chimei forces.
+They also started to look forward to Liu Xiu, who by then had declared himself as an emperor as well (establishing the Eastern Han dynasty), and his general Deng Yu, whose forces were then stationed nearby but not confronting the Chimei forces.
 At that time, Liu Xiu was content to consolidate his control over the Commanderies of Shang, Beidi, and Anding (modern northern Shaanxi and eastern Gansu) and to wait for the Chimei to collapse by themselves.

 The people of Chang'an, under direct Chimei rule, began to yearn for the return of the Gengshi Emperor.
 In response, the Chimei general Xie Lu, who was in charge of the Gengshi Emperor at that time, strangled him.
 Liu Gong hid Gengshi Emperor's body and prepared it for eventual burial.

-In 26, Liu Gong, seeing the dangers of the situation for his brother the emperor, decided to make one attempt to either bring the situation under control or disengage his brother from his risky position.
+In 26 CE, Liu Gong, seeing the dangers of the situation for his brother the emperor, decided to make one attempt to either bring the situation under control or disengage his brother from his risky position.
 At the New Year's Day imperial gathering, Liu Gong first spoke and asked that Emperor Penzi be allowed to yield the throne, and Emperor Penzi jumped off the throne, took the imperial seal off himself, and spoke while crying: